zapier/zapier-platform-cli/README.md

 zapier env 1.0.0
 ```

-Within your app, you can access the environment in two ways.
-First, is through the standard Node.js `process.env`
+Within your app, you can access the environment in a few ways.

+1. In `process.env` - we'll apply the environment here.
+1. In `bundle.environment` - both in the lazy `{{curly}}` and in perform functions.

+For example, you can access the `process.env` in your perform functions:

 ```javascript
 const App = {